Skip to Content

 Communication Tool During Pregnancy

-Another benefit of a birth plan is that it becomes a catalyst for communication between a pregnant woman, her partner and care provider.
+Another benefit of a birth plan is that it becomes a catalyst for communicating birth preferences between a pregnant woman, her partner, and care provider.

 When a woman puts something on her birth plan this can become topic of discussion at her next prenatal appointment.